mongodb/specifications/source/index-management/index-management.md

 from mistakenly specifying this option, drivers manually verify it is only sent to 4.4+ servers.

 #### Changelog

+- 2024-09-05: Moved options in SearchIndexModel to SearchIndexOptions for consistency with IndexModel and IndexOptions.

+- 2024-03-06: Added `type` option to SearchIndexOptions.

 - 2024-03-05: Migrated from reStructuredText to Markdown.